Heat Transfer Today

 Bristle-fin surface on residential air conditioning condenser unit

 Bristle fins applied to the outside surface of these condenser tubes greatly increase the surface area exposed to ambient air.
-These are what you’d probably find in your backyard.
+You might find such a configuration in your backyard.

 Extended Surface Heat Transfer in Computers